Vector

 )

-This will update the metadata of the chunks that match the filters to "published".
+This will update the chunks that match the filters with the new values.

 Parameters: